The Templar Way of War: Foundations of a Defensive Elite

 Foundations of Templar Defensive Doctrine

 The defensive formations of the Templars were not improvised on the battlefield.
-They were the product of a sophisticated military doctrine codified in the Latin Rule, which governed every aspect of a Templar’s life.
-This institutional framework created a military culture where obedience to the Marshal and the Commander of the House was absolute, allowing for the rapid and orderly deployment of defensive lines.
+They were the product of a sophisticated military doctrine codified in the Latin Rule, which governed every aspect of a Templar's life.
+This institutional framework created a military culture where obedience to the Marshal and the Commander of the House was absolute, allowing for the rapid and orderly deployment of defensive lines under the most chaotic conditions imaginable.

 Discipline and the Latin Rule

 The Latin Rule strictly prohibited knights from breaking ranks without permission, except to recover a Christian banner or to save a fellow brother from immediate death.
-This single regulation ensured that formations did not dissolve into chaotic individual combat, a common failing of medieval armies.
-Templars fought in silence or responded to specific commands, maintaining unit cohesion during the chaos of a siege assault.
+This single regulation ensured that formations did not dissolve into chaotic individual combat—a common failing of medieval armies where personal glory often took precedence over tactical effectiveness.
+Templars fought in silence or responded to specific commands, maintaining unit cohesion even during the chaos of a siege assault.
 This discipline was a force multiplier, enabling smaller Templar garrisons to withstand prolonged attacks by larger forces.
+A Templar who broke formation without orders faced severe punishment, including the loss of his habit and possible expulsion from the order.

 The Strategic Context of Outremer

-Templar doctrine emphasized formations that maximized shield coverage, mutual support, and rapid reinforcement.
-Three primary formations dominated their siege defense tactics: the Shield Wall, the Wedge, and the All-Around Defense.
+Templar doctrine emphasized three primary formations that dominated their siege defense tactics: the Shield Wall, the Wedge, and the All-Around Defense.
+Each formation had specific tactical applications, and commanders were trained to switch between them rapidly depending on the developing threats of the siege.

 The Static Shield Wall (Scutum)